 Even if the weather remains favorable throughout your trek, you won’t regret having a few extra days to spend in Nepal.
 You can explore the lively streets of the city and explore the traditional monuments and do some shopping in the local shops.

 Local guides and porters

-You have to have a guide and porter while trekking in Nepal.
+You have to have a guide and porter while trekking.
 The local guides of the trekking regions are knowledgeable, familiar with local culture, tradition, and people.
 They will provide you insights into the culture and monuments you see throughout the way.
 Get yourself a porter if you don’t want to carry your luggage.

 By hiring local guides, you will also be contributing to the country’s economy and helping people earn for their livelihood.